 The best foods to bring to a picnic are simple dishes that you can make or buy ahead of time and easily transport in your basket or cooler.
 This includes dishes like potato salad, sandwiches, chicken drumsticks, fruit, and thermoses filled with iced tea or lemonade.

 Not in the mood to cook?
 You can bring along foods to set up your own charcuterie board on your picnic blanket.
 It’s quick, easy, and guarantees to impress.
-We recommend spreads like this Porcini and Truffle Cream, crackers like these White Truffle Artisan crackers, and for the perfect all-in-one set—this Cheese Lover Gift Box.
+We recommend spreads like this Porcini and Truffle Cream, crackers like these Focaccine with Black Truffle and for the perfect all-in-one set—this Cheese Lover Gift Box.

 3. Plan for bugs.